 Cloud hosting is the best solution for medium and growing sites, as the cloud technology makes it easy to scale resources according to your site’s needs.

 HostGator is one of the finest web hosting companies, keeping millions of websites on its servers for over 25 years.
 As shown in this web hosting review, HostGator offers various plans with money-back guarantee and decent customer support, ranging from shared server to dedicated.
 But it’s definitely their cloud hosting that offers the best value for money.

 The Best Cheap Web Hosting

 When you start a new website, it’s very common to be on a budget.
 Many web hosts offer affordable basic hosting, but unfortunately performance is often neglected as those companies need to host lots of sites on limited server resources.

-The Best Web Hosting for Small Businesses
+The Best Hosting for Small Businesses

 As a small business looking to host a website, there are many things that you need to take into consideration.
-First of all, you need reliable web hosting with a good uptime and a fast server.
+First of all, you need reliable hosting with a good uptime and a fast server.
 You also need quality live chat, phone or email support in case something goes wrong.

 Here are reviews of the leading small business hosting providers: Bluehost, iPage and Dreamhost.

 iPage is in business since 1998 and is based in MA.
-The company offers website hosting for a small business with a plan that features a free domain, 30 day money back guarantee and a free extra website builder that allows people with little to no technical knowledge to build their own website.
+The provider offers website hosting for a small business with a plan that features a free domain, 30 day money back guarantee and a free extra website builder that allows people with little to no technical knowledge to build their own website.